Wayne Moss

-Wayne Moss (born February 9, 1938 in Charleston, West Virginia, United States) is an American guitar player, bassist, record producer and songwriter best known for his session work in Nashville.
+Wayne Moss (born February 9, 1938, in South Charleston, West Virginia, United States) is an American guitar player, bassist, record producer and songwriter best known for his session work in Nashville.
+In 1961, Moss founded Cinderella Sound recording studio.
+In 2011 it was Nashville's oldest surviving independent studio.
 Moss was one of the founders of Area Code 615 and Barefoot Jerry, both bands made up of Nashville session players.
-In 1960 or 1961, Moss founded Cinderella Sound recording studio.
-In 2011 it was Nashville's oldest surviving independent studio.

-His session work includes playing with: